viniciusm2001/dl-from-yt/readme.md

 #### Convert to mp3

-The "convert_to_mp3" parameter is of type boolean, so, if set to true, when downloading videos as audio only all the files will be convert to mp3 (with the correct bitrate).
+The "convert_to_mp3" parameter is of type boolean, so, if set to true, when downloading videos as audio only all the files will be converted to mp3 (with the correct bitrate).

 #### Add video thumbnail to mp3